Zion.T: Personal life

-In an interview with Kpopeurope in 2014, Zion.T explained that he chose his stage name because "I am a Christian and so the "T" in my name is representative of the cross."
+In a 2014 interview, Zion.T explained that he chose his stage name because "I am a Christian and so the "T" in my name is representative of the cross."

-In a 2017 CBS No Cut News interview, he said he was influenced by the American musician T-Pain.
+In a 2017 interview, he said he was influenced by the American musician T-Pain.
 "There was a time when T-Pain's style of hip hop vocals were in.
 I really like T-Pain, so I used to emulate him a lot.
-[Evident in his debut single 'Click Me'.]
 This is something only my friends know, but I even had the nickname 'Zion.T-Pain'."

+On April 5, 2024, JYP Entertainment confirmed that Zion.T was in a relationship with Twice member, Chaeyoung.